Insect identification services for AES members

 Most of us know this is a bumblebee, but what species is it?

 The AES tries to help its members to identify insects they have found.
-This can be achieved via the online AES discussion forum or the Advisory Panel.
+This can be achieved via the Advisory Panel.

 Please note the following points: